kcho9906/VARpedia/README.md

 back to the user.

 ## Setting up and running the program

-1. Ensure the jar file is in the same directory as the 'flickr-api-keys.txt'
+1. Unzip file
+2. Enter a02 directory
-2. Open the command prompt or terminal (macOS)
+3. Open directory in command prompt or terminal (macOS)
-3. Type "java -jar VARpedia.jar"
+4. Type "java -jar VARpedia.jar"

 # Using the program
 On start-up, there will be the option between 'Viewing creations' and 'Creating creations'